-Join Barton Poulson for an in-depth discussion in this video Demand, part of Introduction to Data Science.
+Join Barton Poulson for an in-depth discussion in this video Demand, part of Data Science Foundations: Fundamentals.

 - The demand for data science

 - Data science and machine learning

 - Communicating with data